Ifletcher668/Ifletcher668/README.md

 <hr />
 <div id="bio" align="left">
     <p>I'm a software developer, writer, and musician living in Idaho, working anywhere I have wifi.</p>
     <p>The pandemic didn't spark my interest in programming.
 I quit working in construction <em>two months</em> before the first lockdown.
-But code school in quarantine jumpstarted my progress and helped me seamlessly find work post-graduation.
-I began professionally programming in the summer of 2020 a in January 2021, I started working for <a href="https://www.foundryinteractive.com/">Foundry Interactive</a>.</p>
+But going to code school in quarantine gave me near-endless time to study and helped me seamlessly find work post-graduation.</p>

+<p>I began professionally programming in the summer of 2020, and in January 2021, I started working for <a href="https://www.foundryinteractive.com/">Foundry Interactive</a>.
+I have been developing websites and web apps ever since.</p>
 </div>

 <div id="skillz">